-We turn the focus on the global view and the characterization of the dynamical state of XMMUJ1230.3+1339 based on the available multi-wavelength data set.
+We turn the focus on the global view and the characterization of the dynamical state of XMMU J1230.3+1339 based on the available multi-wavelength data set.
 Figure 10 displays an optical color composite with a larger $7.0' \times 7.3'$ field-of-view and the different projected density contours overlaid.
-The weak lensing signal (white) and the galaxy densities (red) are shown in XMM-Newton X-ray emission (cyan) on the right.
+The weak lensing signal (white) and the galaxy densities (red) are shown in the left panel, and the z'-band light distribution (yellow) and the XMM-Newton X-ray emission (cyan) on the right.
 For a better qualitative evaluation of low surface brightness X-ray emission in the cluster outskirts the combined XMM-Newton data is used (Sect.
 2.2.1) resulting in an improved sensitivity at the cost of lower spatial resolution compared to Chandra.
-The lowest four cyan contours correspond to significance levels of the X-ray emission of $(0.5, 1, 2, 3)\sigma$ above the background, whereas the central cluster contour displays a $35\sigma$ significance.
+The lowest four cyan contours correspond to significance levels of the X-ray emission of $(0.5, 1, 2, 3) \sigma$ above the background, whereas the central cluster contour displays a 35 σ significance.